Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

 \subsection{Overall Bitrate vs. Quality Tradeoff}

-To quantify the improvements of our neural compression system, we first compare \TheSystem with VP8's chromium configuration~\cite{vp8_chromium}. \Fig{main_comparison} shows the rate-distortion curve for all schemes.
-For VP8, we alter the target bitrate alone for full-resolution (1024$\times$1024) frames in the \PF stream.
+To quantify the improvements of our neural compression system, we first compare \TheSystem with VP8 and VP9 in their chromium configuration~\cite{vp8_chromium}. \Fig{main_comparison} shows the rate-distortion curve for all schemes.
+For VPX, we alter the target bitrate alone for full-resolution (1024$\times$1024) frames in the \PF stream.
 For \TheSystem, bicubic, and SwinIR, we vary the resolution and target bitrate of the low-resolution (LR) frame in the \perframe (\PF) stream.
 For each point on the rate-distortion curve for \TheSystem, we train a personalized model to reconstruct full-resolution frames from LR frames encoded at the highest resolution supported by that target bitrate.
 We motivate using the codec in training and choosing the resolution in \Sec{sec:eval_config}.
-The \PF stream is compressed with VP8's Chromium settings at the target bitrate for its resolution.
-We plot the resulting bitrate and visual metrics averaged across all 25 test videos' (5 speakers; 5 videos each) frames. \Fig{main_comparison_full} shows that VP8 operates in a different bitrate regime than all other schemes because it operates on full-resolution frames, which cannot be compressed as efficiently as LR frames by the codec in its real-time mode.
-We observe that VP8 consumes \SI{568}{Kbps} to achieve an LPIPS of 0.18.
-In contrast, our approach is able to achieve the same visual quality with only \SI{196}{Kbps}, providing a $2.9\times$ improvement.
-We also observe a similar trend between the two approaches to achieve an SSIM $>$ \SI{12}{dB}.
+The \PF stream is compressed with VPX's Chromium settings at the target bitrate for its resolution.
+We configure \TheSystem to choose the base codec (VP8 or VP9) that has the better visual quality for a given target bitrate.
+We plot the resulting bitrate and visual metrics averaged across all 25 test videos' (5 speakers; 5 videos each) frames. \Fig{main_comparison_full} shows that VP8 operates in a different bitrate regime than all other schemes.
+VP9 improves the dynamic range to about \SI{130}{Kbps}, but still can't compress below that.
+Both VPX codecs operate on full-resolution frames, which cannot be compressed as efficiently as LR frames by the codec in its real-time mode.
+We observe that VP8 and VP9 consume \SI{523}{Kbps} and \SI{230}{Kbps} respectively to achieve an LPIPS of 0.21.
+In contrast, our approach is able to achieve the same visual quality with only \SI{105}{Kbps}, providing nearly 5$\times$ and 2.2$\times$ in improvement over VP8 and VP9 respectively.